Laurenz-Guevara/repetise-dev/README.md

-# Repitise Project by Laurenz Guevara 2020
+# Repetise Project by Laurenz Guevara 2020

 In the project directory, you can run: